VEGAS MUSIC NEWS: Oasis Blows Off Sphere, David Byrne, Bryan Adams

 And it’s also why Zac Brown told Us Weekly he’s “going into debt” to make his current Sphere residency a reality.

 Oasis may have been offered “big money,” but bigger money was obviously required.
-And the Sphere is currently negotiating from a position of power since its “Wizard of Oz” remake has already earned $200 million, with sales show no signs of slowing.
+And the Sphere is currently negotiating from a position of power, so it doesn’t need Oasis.
+Its “Wizard of Oz” remake has already earned $200 million, with sales showing no signs of slowing.

 Feel the Byrne